-Corequisite(s): DENT 100 and DENT 100L and DENT 103 and DENT 103L and DENT 105 and DENT 106 and DENT 106L.
+Corequisite(s): DENT 100 and DENT 100L and DENT 103 and DENT 103L and DENT 105 and DENT 106L

 Comment: This is a 2 credit Clinical course to provide students with at least 100 hours of experience in a General Practice setting.
+Letter grade only.
+DENT 108 may not be audited and may not be taken credit/no credit.

-DENT 108 is a course that provides students with a minimum of 100 clinical hours in a general practice dental office.
+DENT 108 provides students with a minimum of 100 clinical hours in a general practice dental office.
 Students may begin with observation, but shall spend the majority of their time in direct patient care.
-Student will apply the knowledge and skills they acquired during the didactic phase of the program (first 12 weeks) in the clinical setting participating in deliver of all aspects of care to the dental patients of the practice.
+Students will apply the knowledge and skills they acquired during the didactic phase of the program (first 12 weeks) in the clinical setting participating in delivery of all aspects of care to the dental patients of the practice.